json-schema-org/JSON-Schema-Test-Suite/CONTRIBUTING.md

 ## Reviewing a Pull Request

 Pull requests may (and often should) be reviewed for approval by a single reviewer whose job it is to confirm the change is specified, correct, minimal and follows general style in the repository.
-A reviewer who does not feel comfortable signing off on the correctness of a change is of course free to comment without explicit approval.
+A reviewer who does not feel comfortable signing off on the correctness of a change is free to comment without explicit approval.
-Other contributors are of course also free and encouraged to comment on pull requests whenever they have feedback, even if another contributor has submitted review comments.
+Other contributors are also encouraged to comment on pull requests whenever they have feedback, even if another contributor has submitted review comments.
 A submitter may also choose to request additional feedback if they feel the change is particularly technical or complex, or requires expertise in a particular area of the specification.
+If additional reviewers have participated in a pull request, the submitter should not rely on a single reviewer's approval without some form of confirmation that all participating reviewers are satisfied.
+On the other hand, whenever possible, reviewers who have minor comments should explicitly mention that they are OK with the PR being merged after or potentially *without* addressing them.

 When submitting a change, explicitly soliciting a specific reviewer explicitly is currently not needed, as the entire review team is generally pinged for pull requests.
 Nevertheless, submitters may choose to do so if they want specific review from an individual, or if a pull request is sitting without review for a period of time.
-For the latter scenario, leaving a comment on the pull request or in Slack is of course also reasonable.
+For the latter scenario, leaving a comment on the pull request or in Slack is also reasonable.

-Confirming that a pull request runs successfully on an implementation is *not* generally sufficient to merge, though of course it is helpful evidence, and highly encouraged.
+Confirming that a pull request runs successfully on an implementation is *not* generally sufficient to merge, though it is helpful evidence, and highly encouraged.
 Proposed changes should be confirmed by reading the specification and ensuring the behavior is specified and correct.
 Submitters are encouraged to link to the specification whenever doing so will be helpful to a reviewer.